 The following guidelines will help you determine the severity of your vaginal bleeding.

-Severe bleeding means you are passing clots of blood and soaking through your usual pads or tampons each hour for 2 or more hours.
-For most women, passing clots of blood from the vagina and soaking through their usual pads or tampons every hour for 2 or more hours is not normal and is considered severe.
-If you are pregnant: You may have a gush of blood or pass a clot, but if the bleeding stops, it is not considered severe.
+- Severe bleeding means that you are soaking through your usual pads each hour for 2 or more hours.
+For most women, soaking through their usual pads every hour for 2 or more hours is not normal and is considered severe.